Why is repotting so necessary?

 Plants growing in pots from the very small (50mm diameter) to very large (half wine barrels or planter boxes) have a finite quantity of potting mix around their roots.

-This mix is made from composted bark.
-The composting process doesn't stop when the mix is bagged for sale - it is a continuing process which results in the mix eventually breaking down completely.
+Potting mixes are made from composted bark.
+The composting process doesn't stop when the potting mix is bagged for sale - it is a continuing process which results in the potting mix eventually breaking down completely.

 The symptoms of a potting mix being past its useful life include: